adamsuk/sradams-co-uk-content/README.md

 ### Hosting

 I've moved from a GCP based setup to a CloudFlare Pages deployment.
 I had fun setting up the pipelines and resources on GCP but quickly realised how overkill it was (especially when my free credits expired!).
-So this is all currently hosted on Vercel.
+I did have a year or so hosted on Vercel and had no issues at all but wanted to play with Pages so that's where it currently lives.

 ### CI/CD

 Originally solely integrated and deployed using CircleCI pipelines.
-This still remains but the prod deployment is completed with Github integrations.
-My drive to keep CircleCI is due to control and ease of future CLI integrations in the future.
+But now the prod deployment is completed with really simple Github integrations with CloudFlare.

 ## TODOs